richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 A protocol can allow the use of an IP address in place of a DNS name.
 This might use the same field without distinguishing the type of identifier, as for example in the "host" components of a URI.
-In this case, applications need to be aware that the textual representation of an IPv4 address can appear to be a valid DNS name, even though it is not; the two types can be distinguished by first testing if the identifier is a valid IPv4 address, as is done by the "first-match-wins" algorithm in {{Section 3.2.2 of URI}}.
+In this case, applications need to be aware that the textual representation of an IPv4 address can is a valid DNS name.
+The two types can be distinguished by first testing if the identifier is a valid IPv4 address, as is done by the "first-match-wins" algorithm in {{Section 3.2.2 of URI}}.
 Note also that by policy, Top-Level Domains ({{DNS-TERMS}}) do not